Almarch/pygotchi/README.md

 ### 🏰 Domain name

 For further security, purchase a domain name and use a trusted connection.
-To do so, include [certbot](https://hub.docker.com/r/certbot/certbot) to the docker-compose stack and to parameterize keycloak and `nginx.conf` accordingly.
+To do so, include [certbot](https://hub.docker.com/r/certbot/certbot) to the docker-compose stack and parameterize keycloak and `nginx.conf` accordingly.

 ## 📐 Technical aspects